shakeelriyaj/PP-monte-carlo/readme.md

 ## Overview

 Executing a large trade intraday involves both **price risk** and **execution cost**, which vary throughout the trading session.
-Using over 800 days of historical SPY minute bars, this project:
+Using 1173 days of historical SPY minute bars, this project:

 - Estimates drift (μ) and volatility (σ) from intraday log returns
 - Builds a smoothed execution cost curve based on market conditions